 Ceramics: functional stoneware with abstract slip decoration

-I am a potter based in the heart of rural Suffolk, a beautiful county with gently rolling farmland, and the most magnificent skies.
-My collection of ceramics is wheel-thrown, and then decorated with coloured slips (liquid clay) in a variety of designs.
+Kate Welton is based in the heart of rural Suffolk, a beautiful county with gently rolling farmland, and the most magnificent skies.
+Her collection of ceramics is wheel-thrown and then decorated with coloured slips (liquid clay) in a variety of designs.

-My Dad is, and my grandfather was, a very keen vegetable grower, and during my degree I took inspiration for my surface designs from their treasured gardening tools.
-I still love mark-making, but now my patterns evolve in a more intuitive way, by layering colour directly onto the clay’s surface.
+Her Dad is, and her grandfather was a very keen vegetable grower, and during her degree, she took inspiration for her surface designs from their treasured gardening tools.
+She still loves mark-making, but now her patterns evolve in a more intuitive way, by layering colour directly onto the clay’s surface.

 These mugs, vases and bowls are made to be held, to be used daily, to bring a sense of calm to your space.
 Each possesses a clean, functional form, but their surfaces are alive with sweeping brushstrokes, dancing lines and ever-present circles.
-I find myself increasingly drawn to the landscape around me, and the Suffolk fields, sun and sky are echoed in the earthy greys, greens and yellows that adorn these pots.
+She finds herself increasingly drawn to the landscape around her, and the Suffolk fields, sun and sky are echoed in the earthy greys, greens and yellows that adorn these pots.

-When I’m not potting, I can usually be found out for a walk, watching a B&W film, cooking or eating!
-I also love visiting a good book shop and exhibition.
-Matisse is one of my favourite artists, and I love the work of Vanessa Bell, a huge source of inspiration to me.
+When she is not potting, she can usually be found out for a walk, watching a black & white film, cooking or eating!
+She also loves visiting a good book shop and exhibition.
+Matisse is one of her favourite artists, and she loves the work of Vanessa Bell, a huge source of inspiration to her.